 1. Polo Ralph Lauren Men's Faxon Low Sneaker

-There's never any doubt about style when you're wearing Ralph Lauren, so you can wear these cool sneakers with confidence.
+There's never any doubt about style when you're wearing Ralph Lauren, so you can wear with confidence.
 The classic polo player logo looks good on a sneaker, and the comfort and features are top-notch.
 These look quite a bit like the Nikes featured below, so you can have the same look in your preferred brand.
-An excellent, no-risk choice for your new summer sneaks.
+An excellent, no-risk choice for your new summer sneaks. these cool sneakers

 - Cotton and suede materials

 - Stripe at midsole and embroidered logo at quarterpanel

 Although a couple of reviews complained about durability, the vast majority are positive, citing comfort and the style, which works beautifully with a whole range of looks.

 I really like going out in these sharp .
 Pearl grey goes with just about anything I feel like wearing, from jeans to board shorts, and the price is right.
 I wear Nikes when my heels start hurting from too much running, and these are exactly what I'm looking for -- good-looking, casual, and 100% comfortable.
 Nubuck sneakers from Nike

 - Suede, leather and Nubuck for durability and style

 - Rubber outsole for traction

 These shoes get great reviews, with customers focusing on the versatile style and excellent comfort.
 These sneakers are easy to wash and will last forever.
 For heel comfort especially, Nike is a solid and affordable choice.